AI, Data & Execution Leadership

 The constraint: Leadership teams waste 20+ hours weekly on manual competitive research that arrives too late to matter.
 The decision: Serverless RAG pipeline with no idle infrastructure cost, elastic scale, and frontier model reasoning on public web data.
 The result: Real-time intelligence alerts that replace the analyst's Monday morning summary.

-The Business Problem
+The Actual Problem

 Technical Highlights

-Serverless RAG Architecture
+Serverless RAG Pipeline

 Architecture Flow